timothyahahn-rtn/asset-management/README.md

   * For RSN, there is a single sheet that is loaded for all deployments and calibration.
     * This was done at the request of the MIO so they can track the changes between deployments.
     * Also note that redeployment is on a per instrument basis for RSN, not per mooring like on the uncabled assets.

-## Updating Asset Management

-In general, asset management updates are applied in one of two ways:

-### Clean Refresh

-Clean refresh requires stopping the production server.
-This can have undesirable effects (no access to data, backlog of streaming data).
-However, this is the only way to make updates without duplicating asset records.

-1. Stop EDEX - edex stop
-1. Reset Database - resetdb
-1. Stop UI
-1. Reset UI Database
-1. Start EDEX
-1. Ingest bulk load - cp bulk_load/*csv .../asset_spreadsheets/.
-1. Ingest Integration Events - cp integration/* .../asset_spreadsheets/.
-1. Ingest Deployment Events - deployment/* .../asset_spreadsheets/.

-### Manual Update

-Manual updates through the UI will be lost unless they are committed to the spreadsheets manually:
-1. User applies update in the UI.
-1. User applies update to corresponding ingest sheet.
-1. User submits change to gerrit.
-1. SCM approves and merges the change.
-(Ready for the next clean refresh)